Take Action at the Cancer Center

 We will never keep you from getting the best-known treatment for your cancer just because you’re part of a trial.
 Our priority is providing care and helping you heal.
 A trial will not stand in the way of you receiving the best quality care.

 Who do I talk to if I want to be part of a trial?

 Your doctor may already have a trial in mind and may ask you if you would like to participate.
 You also can ask your healthcare provider to find out if there are any clinical trials that may be right for you.
 You can look for clinical trials to participate in by visiting the National Library of Medicine’s website at www.clinicaltrials.gov.

-To learn more about trials, contact the UI Cancer Center Clinical Trials Office:
+To learn more about trials, contact the University of Illinois Cancer Center Clinical Trials Office:

 What other resources are available to learn more about clinical trials?

-Diversity in Clinical Trials: How UI Cancer Center is Fighting Cancer Disparities
+Diversity in Clinical Trials: How University of Illinois Cancer Center is Fighting Cancer Disparities

 From family history to a person’s living environment to a lack of access to healthcare, there are many reasons why disparities exist in cancer care.
 One of these reasons is the lack of diversity among participants in clinical trials.